TEXT-S&P summary: Stena AB

 Rationale

-The ratings on Sweden-based conglomerate Stena AB reflect what Standard & Poor’s Rating Services views as the group’s “satisfactory” business risk profile and “aggressive” financial risk profile.
+The ratings on Sweden-based conglomerate Stena AB reflect what Standard and Poor’s Rating Services views as the group’s “satisfactory” business risk profile and “aggressive” financial risk profile, as our criteria define these terms.

-Stena’s key business strengths include its diversified earnings and customer base and the relatively low risk in its real-estate division.
-The contracted revenues in its drilling and liquefied natural gas (LNG) divisions are also supportive rating factors.
-Together with the stable cash flows from the group’s real estate operations, the contracts provide a higher level of predictable cash flows.
+Stena’s key business strengths include its diverse earnings and customer base and relatively low risk in the real-estate division.
+Contracted revenues in the drilling and liquefied natural gas (LNG) divisions are also supportive rating factors.
+Together with stable cash flows from the group’s real estate operations, these contracted revenues provide higher predictable cash flows.
 The real estate division benefits from low vacancies and a regulated rent structure.
-A relative weakness is its high exposure to industries that we regard as having worse-than-average risk characteristics due to significant volatility and high capital intensity.
+Relative weakness includes the group’s high exposure to industries that we regard as having worse-than-average risk characteristics due to significant volatility and high capital intensity.

 Our view of Stena’s financial risk profile as “aggressive” takes into account the group’s high leverage over the cycle owing to the capital intensive nature of its businesses and its aggressive investment strategy.
-However, the group’s high financial leverage partly reflects the low-yielding nature of its real estate operations.
-Key strengths include high financial flexibility, supported by its portfolio of short- and long-term financial assets which can be disposed of within a relatively short period of time if necessary and low dividend pressure.
+However, the group’s high financial leverage partly reflects the low-yield nature of its real estate operations.
+Key strengths include high financial flexibility, supported by its portfolio of operating and, especially, short and long-term financial assets which can be disposed of within a relatively short period of time, if necessary, and low dividend pressure.

+The group’s adjusted debt (excluding debt in consolidated variable-interest entities) on March 31, 2012 was about Swedish krona (SEK) 56.6 billion (about $8.5 billion).

-For full-year 2012, our base-case credit scenario assumes adjusted EBITDA of around Swedish krone (SEK)7.7 billion-SEK7.9 billion, up from adjusted SEK6.7 million in 2011 (which excludes profit from the sale of a drilling rig).
-The improvement mainly reflects the contribution of the group’s Icemax drilling unit, which successfully came into operation in the second quarter of 2012, and LNG vessels acquired in 2011 that will now contribute through the full year.
-We also notice the positive SEK80 million result from the shipping division in the first nine months of 2012, and an improving result from the ferry operations, despite difficult industry condition, with low freight and passenger volumes and generally weak freight day rates.
-We expect the operating performance of the real-estate portfolio to remain stable, with annual EBITDA of about SEK1.3 billion-SEK1.4 billion.
+For full-year 2012, our base-case credit scenario assumes that Stena’s adjusted EBITDA will improve to SEK7.7 billion-SEK7.9 billion from adjusted SEK6.7 million in 2011 (which excludes profit from the sale of a drilling rig).
+The improvement mainly reflects the contribution of the group’s Icemax drilling unit, which came into operation in the second quarter of 2012, and LNG vessels acquired in 2011 that will now contribute through the full year.
+It also reflects an improved cost structure in the ferry operations.
+However, we expect the group’s crude oil shipping operations and its Stena Line unit to continue to suffer from lower freight and passenger volumes and the shipping division to suffer from weak freight day rates.
+We expect the operating performance of the real-estate portfolio to remain stable, with annual EBITDA of about SEK1.4 billion.

 We expect Stena’s EBITDA margin in 2012 to remain at 24%-26%.
 As a result of diversification, the group has demonstrated its ability to produce fairly stable margins, which supports the ratings.

-For full-year 2012, our base-case credit scenario now assumes Stena’s adjusted funds from operations (FFO) in the order of SEK5.8 billion-SEK6.4 billion, which we anticipate will not cover capital expenditure (capex) of around SEK8 billion-SEK8.5 billion.

-We expect free operating cash flow (FOCF) to remain negative in 2012 and anticipate year-end 2012 adjusted debt of about SEK59 billion-SEK60 billion.
+For full-year 2012, our base-case credit scenario now assumes adjusted FFO in the order of SEK5.8 billion-SEK6.4 billion which we anticipate will not cover capital spending of SEK8 billion-SEK8.5 billion.
+At year-end 2011, FFO to debt stood at just below 11%, and, due to negative free operating cash flow (FOCF), we expect no improvement in the group’s credit ratios during 2012.
+In addition, we expect year-end 2012 adjusted debt of SEK59 billion-SEK60 billion.

-We notice, however, that committed capex is rapidly declining and we think that the group’s FOCF is likely to turn positive from 2013.
-Given the high debt level, however, we think it will take a few years before material improvements will be visible as improved credit ratios.
-There is a risk though that Stena will continue to make opportunistic investments or acquisitions.
+We note that committed capital spending is now quickly declining and expect the group’s FOCF to turn positive from 2013.
+Given its high debt levels, however, we think it will take a few years before material improvements are visible.
+Moreover, there is a risk that Stena will continue to make opportunistic investments or acquisitions.
 While management has previously made balanced investments and met them with disposals, such opportunism remains a key risk.
 A mitigating factor is Stena’s low dividend payments.

 Liquidity

-We now assess Stena’s liquidity as strong, compared with adequate previously.
-The change follows Stena’s extension of a $1 billion revolving credit facility in August 2012.
+We assess Stena’s liquidity as adequate.
+The group has relatively well-spread debt maturities.
+However there is some concentration in January 2013 when a largely drawn $1 billion credit facility is due.

-Our assessment of Stena’s liquidity profile incorporates our expectation that the company’s sources of liquidity, including cash and facility availability, will exceed its uses by 1.5x or more over the next two years.
-We believe management has strong liquidity management.
-It has repeatedly extended its debt maturity schedule, well ahead of maturity.
+Our assessment of Stena’s liquidity profile incorporates our expectation that the group’s sources of liquidity, including cash and facility availability, to exceed its uses 1.3x or more over the next three years.

-We consider Stena’s liquidity sources in the next 12 months to include:

--- Surplus cash and short-term investments of about SEK1 billion (we treat SEK1 billion as tied to operations).
+-- About SEK0.3 billion in estimated surplus cash, as we treat SEK1 billion out of SEK1.3 billion in reported unrestricted cash and short-term deposits as tied to operations.
+The group also had SEK3 billion in reported short-term investments and restricted cash.

+-- SEK4.21 billion in reported long-term marketable securities, which provides long term flexibility.

--- About SEK7.4 billion available under three committed credit facilities, of which SEK6.6 billion relates to its key undrawn credit facility which matures in 2016.
+-- About SEK7.1 billion available under committed credit facilities, of which SEK6.6 billion relates to a key undrawn credit facility which matures 2016.
+We also expect management to extend the $1 billion facility due 2013 shortly.

--- Forecast FFO in the order of SEK5.8 billion-SEK6.4 billion.
-In addition to this, we note Stena’s sizable short- and long-term investment portfolio of about SEK5.2 billion which provides additional flexibility, although we don’t include this in our calculation of sources.
+As of March 31, 2012, liquidity uses included reported short-term debt of about SEK3 billion and the undrawn amount under the committed credit facility.
+Committed capital spending for 2012 is about SEK2.5 billion, of which we understand more than 90% already has firm financing in place.
+Additional investments are likely to be in real estate, renewal, and other business areas.
+We expect total capital spending for 2012 of SEK8 billion-SEK8.5 billion.

-According to key covenants in its loan agreements, Stena needs to keep liquid resources of at least $50 million (SEK350 million) and net debt to capitalization of 65% maximum (currently below 50%)
+Key covenants include a requirement to keep liquid resources of at least $50 million (SEK350 million) and net debt to capitalization below 65% (currently below 50%).

 Recovery analysis